KristofferLeemburg/Tekkiewijzer/README.md

 # Tekkiewijzer
 Front-end in React for Tekkiewijzer.
-The real repo is private because it was a work assignment
+The real repo is private because it is a work assignment

 https://tekkiewijzer.nl/